PaliouraP/SmartAlert/README.md

 # SmartAlarm
-## Project for subject:
+Project for subject:
-Current Topics of Software Engineering - Software for Mobile Devices
+Current Topics of Software Engineering - Software for Mobile Devices (2023)
-## Year:
-2023